Personal Tax Return Frequently Asked Questions

 If you owe tax and you file your return after the due date, CRA will charge you a late-filing penalty.
 The penalty is 5% of your balance owing, plus 1% of your balance owing for each full month your return is late, to a maximum of 12 months.
 Also, your CCB and GST benefits might be postponed.

 You can still file for past years.
-CRA allows filing returns for several previous years.
+CRA allows filing returns for previous years.
 We can help gather what’s needed and file them for you.

 Contributions to a Registered Retirement Savings Plan (RRSP) can be made up to 60 days after the end of the calendar year to count for the previous tax year.